SFPC/sfpc.github.io/recreatingthepast-spring2020.md

 - Body (Camille Utterback and Romy Achituv / Myron Krueger)
 - Glitch / Deformation  (Rosa Menkman / Steina and Woody Vasulka)

+A more detailed syllabus will be shared in class with specific readings and assignments.

 ![](/static/img/recreating/recreatingthepast2.png)

 ### From our students

 "now, being months after taking this course, I think back on RTP often because the works we recreated are *so* relevant to the designs we see in our everyday walk down the street or strut through an exhibit.
 I look at fonts and typography and placement on posters.
 I analyze digital aesthetic structures with a more informed eye because I learned the how/what/why of appreciating the past.
-RTP gave me technical tools to learn how to appreciate the bedrock of the future - our past."
-Oceane Boulais (MIT)
+RTP gave me technical tools to learn how to appreciate the bedrock of the future - our past." *Oceane Boulais (MIT)*

 "RTP is a great class with a strong workshop vibe.
 Using past works as a basis for creating new pieces is liberating, and it's gratifying to see all the pieces come together as an output of this journey!
-Zach's teaching style is refreshing as it blends discussions about different artistic perspectives with some practical coding tips to help us materialize our ideas."
-Joanne Leong (MIT)
+Zach's teaching style is refreshing as it blends discussions about different artistic perspectives with some practical coding tips to help us materialize our ideas." *Joanne Leong (MIT)*

 "Yes, Recreating The Past taught me a lot about coding.
 But for me, it’s value as an art history class, as an exercise in the importance of archiving, preservation, and curation, felt like a home I’d always been searching for.
-History is not a passive subject you simply consume, but an active form, something you “do,” and this was one of the only classes I’ve ever been in that seemed to not only understand that, but revel in it.”
-Max Neely Cohen (SFPC)
+History is not a passive subject you simply consume, but an active form, something you “do,” and this was one of the only classes I’ve ever been in that seemed to not only understand that, but revel in it.” *Max Neely Cohen (SFPC)*

-"I loved it!
-It was the most balanced class in the course, with enough theory and history to make the practice more enjoyable.I particularly like the title of the class.
+"I loved it!  enough theory and history to make the practice more enjoyable.I particularly like the title of the class.
 It’s a way of saying something else.
-It could have been called “code”, but the name talks a lot about other things."
-Javier De Azkue (SFPC)
+It could have been called “code”, but the name talks a lot about other things." *Javier De Azkue (SFPC)*

 “In Recreating the Past, I learned to look closely at works of art in a way that I had never done before.
 It was an engaging introduction to the history of computational art that helped orient my search for more inspiration in the space.
-Most importantly, RTP reminded me of the creative possibility of mathematical and algorithmic thinking in the context of art.”
-Bomani Oseni McClendon  (SFPC)
+Most importantly, RTP reminded me of the creative possibility of mathematical and algorithmic thinking in the context of art.”  *Bomani Oseni McClendon  (SFPC)*

 ### How do I know if this class is right for me?